atorstling/bychan/README.md

-tdop
+bychan
 ====

-A Top Down Operator Precedence Parser Runtime Parser Library for Java
+A Pratt (TDOP) Parser Library for Java